katevision/KateS/_portfolio/portfolio-2.md

 **Analysis Approach**

-**Sales revenue  by product category**
+Using the full five-year period covered by the dataset, we analyze revenue by product category to establish an overall view of category performance.

-With nearly five years of data available, we can now analyze revenue by category to obtain an overall view of sales performance
+Sales revenue  by product category.

 ```sql
 SELECT  Category, ROUND (SUM (UnitPrice * Quantity * (1 - Discount)), 2) AS revenue